akalicki/genomics-snack-to-sequence/quality-assessment.md

 ### Question 4

-Since the entire human genome contains about 3 billion base pairs, it would take about 284.382028771 days or 6825.16 hours to sequence it once using a minION.
+Since the entire human genome contains about 3 billion base pairs, it would take about 284.38 days or 6825.16 hours to sequence it once using a MinION.
 The rate of sequence reading that we used in the calculation was based on the total sequence length for 'passed' 2D reads and their total duration.

 ### Question 5